Mission Statement

 Membership

-Volunteers in the Membership team (overseen by the chairperson and vice chairperson) assist with the coordinating of all ASPB meetings, regular socials, birthday recognitions and appreciation cards.
+Volunteers in the Membership team assist with the coordinating of all ASPB meetings, regular socials, birthday recognitions and appreciation cards.
 They will also help the Leadership division foster outreach opportunities in the UCR community and will gain strong professional development skills.
 The Membership division also assists Leadership with implementing the Quarter for a Cause initiative each quarter.

 Events Team